gnowobu/TBucks/README.md

 # TBucks: A management system for coffee shops

-# TBucks: A management system for coffee shops

 ## Description
 This project created a system for online coffee shops, enabling customers to order online and the coffee shop owner to manage the business as well.